iwsif/Python_for_ETHICAL_HACKING/README.md

 **[FTP brute-forcer]**
 *If you dont have ftplib do pip3 install ftplib and run the script with python3.
-  OPTIONS:
+  Options:
-  --target for target ip address.
+  --target // for target ip address.
-  --list pass the wordlist file.
+  --list // pass the wordlist file.
-  Port optional argument default=21 port.*
+  --port // optional argument default=21 port.*

 __________________________________________________________________________________________________________________________________________________________________